Petrimus/tsoha_flower_store/README.md

 ## Features
-- users can and must register to the system.
+- users can and must register to the system. done
-- users can log in.
+- users can log in. done
-- users can log out.
+- users can log out. done
-- users (and maybe everybody) can see a list of sellable products/flowers.
+- users (and maybe everybody) can see a list of sellable products/flowers. done
-- logged users can add flowers to the shopping cart.
+- logged users can add flowers to the shopping cart. done
-- logged users can remove flowers from the shopping cart.
+- logged users can remove flowers from the shopping cart. done
 - logged users can see their current shopping cart.
-It will show flowers added and the sum price of the current shopping cart.
+It will show flowers added and the sum price of the current shopping cart. done
-- logged users can place an order based on the current shopping cart.
+- logged users can place an order based on the current shopping cart. done
-- logged user can see his/her orders.
+- logged user can see his/her orders. done
 - admin can see orders.
 - admin can filter orders by different variables.
 - admin can delete orders.
 - admin can change the status of the orders (in_progress, finishes, cancelled)